abbasizadeh/Git-Guide/README.md

 # Signatures (GPG key)
-Defining a pair of keys to sign your commits.
-Then everyone can make sure that the commits are belong to you. first we should create a GPG key.
+Defining a pair of keys to sign your commits and changes.
+Then everyone can make sure that the commits are belong to you. first we should install GPG and create a GPG key.

 - git config  --global user.name
 - git config --global user.signaturekey KeyCode
 - gpg --list-secret-keys --keyid-format LONG --> list of your key